 - Measuring NIBP on patients connected to an Intra Aortic Balloon Pump (IABP) machine may result in the NIBP measurement, including PR, to be inaccurate or fail. - Only use parts and accessories specified in this manual.
-Follow the instructions for use and adhere to all warnings and cautions. - Using IABP may cause NIBP, including PR, measurements inaccurate or failed. - Accuracy of NIBP measurement depends on using a cuff of proper size.
+Follow the instructions for use and adhere to all warnings and cautions. - Accuracy of NIBP measurement depends on using a cuff of proper size.
 It is essential to measure limb circumference and choose a cuff with proper size.